Containers on a barge

 Environmental Impacts and Energy Efficiency and Transition

 Inland Ports are essential to achieving the EU Green Deal and decarbonising our transport systems.
-Our research focuses on determining the environmental impacts of inland ports and the obstacles inland ports face in their journey to becoming more sustainable.
+Our research focuses on determining the environmental impacts of inland ports and pathways to become more sustainable.

 2